georapbox/DOMQuery/README.md

 2. ```Q``` as alias for DOMQuery

 To avoid any possible conflicts with other global objects you can change those namespaces in the ```package.json``` file by changing the ```name``` and ```alias``` properties.
 After you change any of them make sure to rebuild the library in order to generate the updated bundles.

+## TODO
+1. Add more methods to library
+2. Add API documentation
+3. Do some unit testing for each library methods
+4. Optimize for performance where possible